mariemcabani1-star/web-group-project/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## Project overview
+Our project will focus on creating a web app which includes a front-end, back-end, database and deploying it.
+We will attempt to create a web app which can be used by many users, with different components, functionalities, interacting parts.
+To do so we have installed the react router and Axios and will be using many different react libraries to facilitate our coding journey.
+We will be using JavaScript to code the back-end and MongoDB as our database of choice.